Neural Particle Automata: Learning Self-Organizing Particle Dynamics: Related Works

 NCA~\citep{mordvintsev2020growing} are neural architectures inspired by classical cellular automata, in which an iterative local update rule is learned from data.
 This yields localized computation without global aggregation and iterative updates which do not rely on global synchronization.
 Despite the simplicity of this local non-linear rule, repeated application over time can give rise to complex global behavior.

 Since their introduction, NCA have found applications in diverse tasks including texture synthesis~\citep{niklasson2021self,dynca, meshnca, larsson2025mokume}, modeling growth and morphogenesis~\citep{mordvintsev2020growing,cells2pixels}, and distributed classification and segmentation~\citep{randazzo2020self,kalkhof2023med}.
-Compared to conventional neural architectures, NCA offer several advantages: parameter efficiency through simple local rules; localized processing, which makes them hardware-friendly and enables spatial scalability; robustness to perturbations, and spatiotemporal generalization, as their updates can be interpreted as discretized PDE models~\citep{noisenca}, enabling inference under varied spatial and temporal step sizes.
+Compared to conventional neural architectures, NCA offer several advantages: parameter efficiency through simple local rules; localized processing, which makes them hardware-friendly and enables spatial scalability; robustness to perturbations, and spatiotemporal generalization, as their updates can be interpreted as discretized partial differential equation (PDE) models~\citep{noisenca}, enabling inference under varied spatial and temporal step sizes.
 These properties make NCA well suited for interactive and real-time graphics scenarios where compactness, locality, and robustness are desirable.

 A key feature of NCA is the decoupling between the learnable update rule and the spatial perception operator.
 Early work used fixed Sobel and Laplacian filters on regular grids~\citep{mordvintsev2020growing,niklasson2021self}, while later variants replaced these with operators defined on graphs~\citep{grattarola2021learning}, meshes~\citep{meshnca}, and other irregular discretizations~\citep{niklasson2021self,mordvintsev2022growing,kim2025train,diffrd}.
 This modularity allows the same local update rule to be reused across different domains by changing only the perception operator, enabling generalization across meshes~\citep{meshnca}, from quadrilateral grids to Voronoi and hexagonal grids~\citep{niklasson2021self,mordvintsev2022growing}, and from 2D to 3D domains~\citep{kim2025train,diffrd}.
-This perspective highlights the central role of the spatial operator in neural networks, which we review in the following section before introducing our SPH-based, mesh-free alternative that extends NCA from lattice-based settings to dynamic particle systems.
+This perspective highlights the central role of the spatial operator in neural networks, which we review in the following section.